Joseph Kenworthy, 10th Baron Strabolgi

 Joseph Montague Kenworthy, 10th Baron Strabolgi (7 March 1886 – 8 October 1953), was a Liberal and then a Labour Party Member of Parliament in the United Kingdom.

 Education and naval service

 Strabolgi was born at Leamington in Warwickshire and educated at the Eastman's Royal Naval Academy at Northward Park in Winchester and as a cadet on H.M.S.
-Britannia.
-He joined the Royal Navy in 1902 and served for seventeen years.
+Britannia, joining the Royal Navy in 1901 and served for seventeen years.
 His first posting as a naval cadet was in January 1903 to the battleship HMS Goliath, serving on the China Station.
-During the First World War, he was for a short but critical period in the Plans Division of the Admiralty War Staff.
+During World War I, he was for a short period in the Plans Division of the Admiralty War Staff.
 He left for an appointment in the Mediterranean which enabled him to see the latest developments of war on seaborne commerce at close quarters.
 He returned to the Grand Fleet in time to be present at the final surrender of German sea power.
-He resigned from the Navy in 1920 to enter Parliament.
+He retired from the Navy in 1920 after entering Parliament.

-"That Kenworthy stayed [at the Naval Staff] for only five months was probably the result of factors beyond the need to employ invalid staff.
-A reading of his service record and his memoirs suggest that he was a man who was neither easy to work with nor necessarily very competent.
-His memoirs are particularly unreliable.
-Of the 244 executive officers for whom it has been possible to find their Sub-Lieutenant examination results, twenty-three failed an exam (9 per cent), and Kenworthy was one of these.
-From his service record it is possible to see that: in 1907 he was refused permission to qualify for a navigation course; in 1911 he failed the signals course for command of a Torpedo boat; in 1912 HMS Bullfinch, of which he was in command, struck HMS Leopard, and Kenworthy was 'cautioned to be more careful'; in 1914 he was sacked from HMS Bullfinch 'on account of unsatisfactory conduct'.
-The Admiral Commanding Orkneys and Shetlands concluded that Kenworthy was 'not a fit person to be in command of a destroyer'.
-(ADM 196/50, p.
-286.)
-It should be added in mitigation that collision between ships was not that uncommon.
-In any case, it is not any of these events that is telling, but the combination.
-Kenworthy's memoirs make no reference to his departure from HMS Bullfinch.
-(Kenworthy, Sailors) He merely wrote that when he left the ship the crew cheered.
-His entry in The Oxford Dictionary of National Biography has also failed to address these inconsistencies.
-(Grove, E., 'Kenworthy, Joseph Montague', in ODNB, Oxford 2004, vol. 31, 337–8.)"